corentinbessire/sillage_fields/README.md

 │           └── FieldWidget/
 │               ├── ButtonLinkWidget.php       # Button link widget
 │               └── TitleDefaultWidget.php     # Title field widget
-└── sillage_fields.field_type_categories.yml  # Field categorization
+└── lug_fields.field_type_categories.yml  # Field categorization
 ```

 ## Usage
 These field types are available in the field management interface and can be added to any fieldable entity.
-They are specifically optimized for use with the Sillage theme framework but can be used with any theme.
+They are specifically optimized for use with the Lug theme framework but can be used with any theme.